-WSI requires a provider to submit a medical bill to WSI for reimbursement within one year from the date of service.
-In circumstances where a service has been rendered and WSI has either not yet made a liability decision or WSI reverses a previous liability decision, a provider may submit a bill within one year from the date WSI accepted liability.
+WSI requires a medical provider to submit a bill within one year from the date of service.
+If a medical provider renders a service and WSI has either not yet made a liability decision or reverses a previous liability decision, the medical provider may submit a bill within one year from the date WSI accepted liability.

-A provider may submit billed charges to WSI electronically or in paper format via US Mail.
+A medical provider may submit a bill electronically through Carisk Intelligent Clearinghouse.
 Refer to the Billing & Payment section for complete information.

-WSI's remittance advice features reason codes which provide a detailed explanation of how WSI processed a charge, including whether a denied or reduced charge is eligible for an appeal.
-For a charge identified as eligible for an appeal, a provider must complete the Medical Bill Appeal (M6) form and submit to WSI within 30 days of the remittance advice issue date.
-A provider should include a detailed explanation of the appeal reason and include additional supporting documentation.
+The reason codes in WSI's remittance advice provide a detailed explanation of how WSI processed a charge, including whether a denied or reduced charge is eligible for an appeal.
+For a charge identified as eligible for an appeal, a medical provider must complete the Medical Bill Appeal (M6) form and submit it to WSI within 30 days of the remittance advice issue date.
+A medical provider should include a detailed explanation of the appeal reason and include additional supporting documentation.

-A capability assessment should be done at every office visit and naturally change over time.
-The primary treating provider may utilize WSI's C3 form or a form unique to their facility to document an injured worker's capabilities.
+Yes, a capability assessment should occur at every office visit and naturally change over time.
+The primary treating provider may utilize WSI's C3 form or a form unique to their facility to document an injured employee's capabilities.

-WSI may require prior authorization for a service from either the injured worker's claim adjuster or the Utilization Review department.
-A provider is responsible for reviewing the Utilization Review Guide to determine whether a service requires authorization.
+A service may require prior authorization from either the injured employee's claims adjuster or the Utilization Review department.
+A medical provider is responsible for reviewing the Utilization Review Guide to determine whether a service requires authorization.
 Visit the Prior Authorization section for complete information.

 Upon receipt of the request and supporting documentation, WSI has three business days to complete the review.
 Visit the Prior Authorization section for complete information.

-If the authorization is not utilized within three months (six months for elective fusions), the request must be re-submitted with updated medical information for additional review.
-To request an extension on the timeframe, call the UR department at 701-328-5990 or 888-777-5871.
+If an approved surgery does not occur within 3 months (6 months for elective fusions), the medical provider must resubmit the request with updated medical information.
+For chiropractic care, therapy treatment or work hardening/conditioning, a medical provider may request up to a 2-week extension by calling the UR department at 701-328-5990 or 888-777-5871 before the current approval expires.
 Visit the Prior Authorization section for complete information.

-WSI does not require a business to submit registration for the individual rendering providers associated with the business.
+WSI does not require a separate registration for an individual rendering provider associated with the practice.

-A provider should submit the all business demographic updates to WSI by submitting the Medical Provider Payee Registration to WSI.
+A provider should submit all demographic updates to WSI by completing the Medical Provider Payee Registration form.